Autodesk-Forge/forge-bim360-clashview/README.md

 - **Cannot see my BIM 360 projects**: Make sure to provision the Forge App Client ID within the BIM 360 Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
 This requires the Account Admin permission.

 - The code of highlighting objects within Forge Viewer requires the corresponding documents of one clash instance have been loaded.
-If not, the highlighting will not work, try again when the loading is completed
+If not, the highlighting will not work, try again when the loading is completed.

 ## License

 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.